Pondering John 21:1-14.

 The man on the beach (Jesus) instructed the disciples to cast their net again with the assurance that they would find “some.”
 They obeyed and “when they did, they were unable to haul the net in because of the large number of fish.”

 They obeyed Jesus’ directions.
-As ministry leaders, this is crucial.
+As leaders, this is crucial.
 We must obey if we want to experience an abundance in our nets.

 When the disciples went to bed that night and pondered the events of the day, I wonder if they remembered Jesus telling them in the garden, “Apart from me you can do nothing.”
 That is exactly what they experienced that day.

 Apart from Jesus, there was no success.
 With Him, they were successful.
 Apart from Jesus, they struggled, exhausting themselves only to feel defeated by their task.
 With Him, their task was accomplished quickly and was surely exciting.
-This applies to ministry.
+This applies to leadership.
 We would be wise to remember Jesus’ words as we prepare for the commitment we made to lead.

 Lesson for leaders: As a leader, we should want to get to Jesus as fast as we can.
 It’s ok for others to see how eager we are for fellowship with Jesus.
 Jump out of the boat and don’t give a thought to what others think.
 (And if you’re in a place where you are no longer feeling that kind of passion, there’s a way to revival.
-It can be discovered by humbly, honestly praying, reading His Word and engaging with His faithful followers.)
+It can be discovered by humbly, honestly praying, reading His Word, and engaging with His faithful followers.)

 The other disciples followed.